MicahRoberton/Foster-Care-Analysis/README.md

 # Project Brainstorm: Human Children

+The html site can be accessed at https://micahroberton.github.io/Foster-Care-Analysis/index The R shiny app can be accessed by downloading this repository onto your own computer and running the application there (will require rStudio).

 **Domain of Interest**

 Children are a large portion of our world population.
 Our interest and field of domain is focused on Human Children.
 Within this domain, there are a variety of measurements that leaves us open space to do research.